 As necessary, teachers will notify parents of missed assignments, behavior problems, dress code issues, or other concerns (If parents prefer a specific means of communication, they should specify this with their child's teachers.)
 Teachers may also make a phone call to parents or request a parent/teacher conference in order to address student needs and issues.
-Teachers will be in regular communication with the Head of the Lower School or the Head of Middle and Upper Schools to address these issues.
+Teachers will be in regular communication with the Head of the Lower School, the Head of Middle and Upper School, or the Dean of Students to address these issues.